ebeshero/DHClass-Hub/Assignments/QGIS/qgis_1.md

 ![](qgis_1/Screen%20Shot%202020-03-11%20at%202.46.33%20PM%202.png)

 You can see that now there are different colors for different Pokemon types.
+If this were being developed for a project website, we'd want to prepare a label and a legend to associate colors with Pokemon types, but that part is optional for this homework assignment.

 ### Finishing Touches